andrei-stoica26/GSABenchmark/README.md

 - `VAM`
 - `Zscore`

+The `supportedMethods()` function can be used to display all method names alphabetically.

+## Assessing new methods

 Users can also define their own gene set analysis methods to be assessed with GSABenchmark.
 User-defined methods must meet the following criteria:

 - The name of the method starts with `run`.